harshdevcode/Blogs-Project/posts/what-is-sso-authentication.md

 Whether you run websites, develop apps, or run a business, user authentication is essential for both logistical and security reasons.
 We at miniOrange, understand the limitations of passwords and have come up with an ultra-secure  SSO authentication that can streamline user access, bolster security, and offer a better digital experience.

-The user logs in by providing their credentials linked to the Identity Provider, utilizing protocols like [WordPress SAML](https://plugins.miniorange.com/wordpress-single-sign-on-sso) & [WordPress OAuth](https://plugins.miniorange.com/wordpress-sso).
+The user logs in by providing their credentials linked to the Identity Provider, utilizing protocols like [SAML](https://plugins.miniorange.com/wordpress-single-sign-on-sso) & [OAuth](https://plugins.miniorange.com/wordpress-sso).
 After successful authentication by the IDP, a Single Sign-On response is transmitted to the Service Provider.
 This allows users to access multiple systems or applications using a single set of login credentials, streamlining authentication across various platforms.

 ### What is the Single Sign-On (SSO) authentication method? {# What is the Single Sign-On (SSO) authentication method?}